Why the multi-talented Quincy Jones is an inspiration for musicians of every genre

 A classical background...

-People know Quincy Jones for producing three landmark Michael Jackson albums – Off the Wall (1979), Thriller (1982) and Bad (1987).
+People know the late Quincy Jones for producing three landmark Michael Jackson albums – Off the Wall (1979), Thriller (1982) and Bad (1987).
 What they may not know is that, long before this, Jones studied formally in Paris with the great Nadia Boulanger, who also taught the likes of Daniel Barenboim, Aaron Copland and Philip Glass

 Jones spent a year in Paris with Boulanger, studying classical music.
 That’s where he really got into orchestration, and in the sixties he started a jazz big band, the Jones Boys.
 They were so good that when the legendary bandleader Count Basie heard them, he said, ‘Please don’t come to the States!
 You will put me out of business!’